-As a member of the firm's International Trade Compliance and Sanctions Practice Group, Sean counsels clients on compliance with the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), the Foreign Trade Regulations (FTR), and U.S. trade sanctions regulations administered by the Office of Foreign Assets Control (OFAC).
+As a member of the firm's International Trade Compliance Practice Group, Sean counsels clients on compliance with the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), the Foreign Trade Regulations (FTR), and U.S. trade sanctions regulations administered by the Office of Foreign Assets Control (OFAC).
 His experience in this area includes conducting over eighty internal investigations into potential export violations; authoring numerous voluntary self-disclosures and directed disclosures to the U.S. government; program management of enterprise-wide compliance programs; developing corrective actions designed to address and prevent export violations; training and advising compliance personnel and in-house investigators; and performing quality control on voluntary self-disclosures prepared by in-house personnel.

 Sean recently designed and managed the implementation of a best-in-class EAR and OFAC compliance program at a global electronics company, which led to the dismissal of a federal criminal investigation.
 Sean has also been seconded to a leading aerospace and defense contractor, where he conducted investigations, oversaw junior in-house investigators, and developed and implemented compliance enhancements as part of the company’s continuous improvement program.

 As a litigator, Sean has successfully represented indigent defendants charged with federal criminal offenses and prisoners whose civil rights were violated while incarcerated.
 Sean has also advised many clients about compliance with Connecticut Consumer Protection laws and regulations, including Connecticut’s medical marijuana program.